One-Dimensional Polynomial Interpolation#

 Evaluate the polynomial at a set of query points#

-Once a polynomial in the Newton basis is obtained, you can evaluate it at a set of query points; this one of the most routine tasks involving polynomial approximation.
+Once a polynomial in the Newton basis is obtained, you can evaluate it at a set of query points; this is one of the most routine tasks involving polynomial approximation.

 First, create a set of equally spaced test points in \([-1, 1]\):